soheilsafara/soheilsafara.github.io/_posts/01-02-01-ecosystem.md

 ## The Ecosystem {#the_ecosystem}

-At the very minimum, you need to know how to use [Git](https://git-scm.com/) and [Composer](https://getcomposer.org/).
+تست فارسی very minimum, you need to know how to use [Git](https://git-scm.com/) and [Composer](https://getcomposer.org/).
 Though not required, it is better that you have an account on [GitHub.com](https://github.com/) as it is where all the code and its' dependencies are hosted.

 For local development, you’ll need to have at least [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) installed.
 This is used by [Homestead](https://laravel.com/docs/5.2/homestead) (a special vagrant box made for running Laravel apps).
 Although you can use the traditional WAMP/MAMP/XAMPP stack, those are not officially supported, thus you might have hard time down the road.